About

 Photo by Klangspuren Schwaz, 2023

-Danniel completed his Master’s degree in composition (M.Mus.) at McGill University in 2018, advised by Philippe Leroux.
-At McGill, Danniel also had additional instructions in music theory from Christopher Neidhöfer and Robert Hasegawa.
-Currently based in France as a fellow of the 2023-24 George Ladd Prix de Paris, he is also attending the graduate specialization program in instrumental composition at the Conservatoire de Strasbourg.
-Danniel is a PhD candidate in music composition at UC Berkeley studying with Edmund Campion, Ken Ueno, Myra Melford, and Carmine-Emanuele Cella.
+Danniel earned his master’s degree in composition (M.Mus.) at the Schulich School of Music of McGill University (Montreal, Canada) in 2018, studying under Philippe Leroux and furthering his knowledge in music theory with Christopher Neidhöfer and Robert Hasegawa.
+As a laureate of the 2023/24 George Ladd Prix de Paris, he pursued independent studies in France and recently completed the postgraduate specialization in instrumental and mixed composition at the Conservatoire de Strasbourg (France).
+Currently, Danniel is a Ph.D. candidate in music composition at UC Berkeley (California, USA), studying with Edmund Campion, Ken Ueno, Myra Melford, and Carmine-Emanuele Cella.

 Statement